Theory of the spin Seebeck effect influenced by crystal-field excitations in Tb$_3$Fe$_5$O$_{12}$: Mean field solution of each T b site

 In Eq.~(\ref{hmf}), \textit{three different coordinate systems} are necessary: \\ $\cdot$ \textit{Laboratory} coordinates, $\mathbf{X}=[100], \mathbf{Y}=[010], \mathbf{Z}=[001]$ \\ $\cdot$ \textit{Local} RE coordinates, $\mathbf{x}_{i}, \mathbf{y}_{i}, \mathbf{z}_{i}$ ({see Appendix~\ref{localcoordinate}}); \\ $\cdot$ \textit{Magnetic} coordinates, $\mathbf{x} = [11\bar{2}]$, $\mathbf{y} = [\bar{1}10]$, $\mathbf{z} = [111]$. \\ These coordinate axes are assigned to represent features of the real garnet crystals, with the Fe moments aligning ferrimagnetically along the [111] of the ``laboratory coordinate"---{\it i.e.}, the azimuth $\mathbf{z} = [111]$ of the ``magnetic coordinate"---and the \C{} and \Cp{} symmetries dictating the ``local coordinates" for the RE sublattices (see Appendix~\ref{localcoordinate})~\cite{wolf62,bertaut70,lahoubi12,loew13,loew14,wawrzynczak19,tomasello22}.
+We note that the definition of which rare-earth sites of the original cubic cell belong to \C{} or \Cp{} depends on the choice of the net-magnetic moment, here taken to be in the $[111]$ direction.
+If we took a domain in another equivalent direction, {\it e.g.} in the $[11{\overline 1}]$ direction, the definitions of sites belonging to \C{} or \Cp{} would be permuted.
 In $H_{\mathrm{MF i}}$, the ``magnetic coordinate" system is used even for the Tb moments, for a unified description with the Fe moments.
 Using Eq.~(\ref{cfhamilmagframe}), the CF Hamiltonian is rotated from the $i$-th ``local coordinate" of the Tb sites into the ``magnetic coordinate" convenient for the mean-field model of Fig.\ref{lattice}.
 These rotations are realised by the Wigner matrices ${\cal D}(0,\theta,\phi), {\cal D}(\alpha_i,\beta_i,\gamma_i)$, with $(0,\theta=\arctan\!\!\sqrt{2},\phi=-\pi/4)$ and $(\alpha_i,\beta_i,\gamma_i)$ the Euler angles of the ``magnetic" and ``local'' coordinates, respectively, as defined in the ``laboratory coordinates''~\cite{loew13,loew14}.
 The explicit parametrisation of the $\alpha_i,\beta_i,\gamma_i$ Euler angles and the respective local coordinates $\mathbf{x}_{i}, \mathbf{y}_{i}, \mathbf{z}_{i}$ for each $i$-th Tb sublattice are given in Appendix~\ref{localcoordinate}.

 The mean field solutions using Eq.~(\ref{hmf}) are plotted in Figs.~\ref{mfsum} with $z_{ad}=3$, $z_{aa}=z_{dd}=2$, $z_{ac}=z_{cd}=1$, $n_a=2$, and $n_d=n_c=3$.